denten-books/plain-text/main.md

 overcome, and reflected into the spiritual unity [@hegel_hegels_1998, 81]."
 He
-writes: "Poetry is the universal art of the spirit which has become free in itself and which is not tied down for its realization to external sensuous material; instead, it launches out exclusively in the inner space and the inner time of ideas and feelings [@hegel_hegels_1998, 89]."
+writes: "Poetry is the universal art of the spirit which has become free in itself and which is not tied down for its realization to external sensuous material; instead, it launches out exclusively in the inner space [sic] and the inner time of ideas and feelings [@hegel_hegels_1998, 89]."
 Finally, "inwardness celebrates its triumph over the external and manifests its victory in and on the external itself, whereby what is apparent to the senses alone sinks into worthlessness [@hegel_hegels_1998, 81]."
 Romantic art can, in this way, triumph over the external, material world, reaching, at its apex, the stage of "free concrete spirituality" (*freie konkrete Geistigkeit*) [@hegel_werke:_1986, ???].
 The idea overcomes matter to become both free from the constraints of the deterministic physical universe, yet gaining a measure of solidity in its concrete and tangible instantiation.

 Free *and* concrete!
 Where does that leave literary criticism?
 Not all text is art, of course.
 But, if critics are to believe in the potential for textual